 Sodium assists in controlling blood volume and blood pressure.
 However, your circulatory health may suffer if you get too much of it.

 A high sodium diet is linked to blood pressure problems.
 According to the CDC, if sodium rises, blood pressure rises too.
 The Dietary Guidelines for Americans 2010 recommends you limit salt intake to less than 2,300 milligrams/day.

 You should not consume more than 1,500 milligrams daily if you’re over the age of 50, African-American, or have health problems.

 Processed foods and restaurant foods are full of salt.
 Don’t eat these foods and you’ll be able to avoid the majority of your salt intake.

 You can also add in potassium-rich foods or supplements, to counteract and balance the sodium intake.

-So to sum up – avoid binge drinking, sitting for too long, and remember to cut down the intake of salt in your diet to improve your blood circulation.
+So to sum up – avoid binge drinking, and sitting for too long, and remember to cut down the intake of salt in your diet to improve your blood circulation.

 Add in some daily exercise and the right supplements so you can support healthy blood flow, energy levels, and overall health.